lemlac/mulem/docs/reference.md

 numberType :: int
 ```

-You can also create aliases for basic product types (tuples) or sum times (unions).
+You can also create aliases for basic product types (tuples) or sum types (unions).

 ```mu
 tuple :: int, float, char